 Our long-term financial obligations can also be quite intimidating (as things like supporting ourselves in old age are not cheap…), so it is imperative that we develop strategies that allow us to begin accumulating these long-term assets, ensure that the assets achieve long-term and steady growth, and most importantly that we give ourselves dis-incentives to access the account.

 Over the course of 20-30 years every 6 months or so there will always seem to be some immediate “justifiable” reason to “take a break” from saving.
-Also every 2 to 3 years, like clockwork, some major event will occur in our lives that necessitates withdrawing large chunks from our long-term savings.
+Also every 2 to 3 years, like clockwork, some major event will occur in our lives that necessitates withdrawing large chunks from our long-term savings which will jeapordise our long-term budget.

 Both of these issues severely de-rail any plan or ability to accumulate wealth in our long-term account.
 Instead, utilizing a strategy with the three accounts will enable you to absorb the short-term and medium-term costs and liabilities as they arise, keeping our long-term nest egg safe and growing.